• Art magazine

 The historical and literary roots of “Ali and Nino”

-"Ali and Nino" is based on the novel of the same name by the Azerbaijani author Kurban Said , which was published in 1937.
+"Ali and Nino" is based on the novel of the same name by Azerbaijani author Kurban Said , published in 1937.
 The novel tells the love story between Ali, a Muslim boy from Azerbaijan, and Nino, a Christian girl from Georgia.

-This relationship is in the field of cultural and religious differences in the Caucasus of the 1910s.
+This relationship exists within the context of cultural and religious differences in the Caucasus during the 1910s.

-Kvesitadze's sculpture consists of two 7 meter high steel figures that move slowly during the day and kiss once a day and then drift apart again.
-This daily movement symbolizes the tragedy and beauty of the love story of Ali and Nino.
+Kvesitadze's sculpture consists of two 7-meter-high steel figures that move slowly throughout the day, kissing once daily before drifting apart again.
+This daily movement symbolizes the tragedy and beauty of Ali and Nino's love story

-Due to the movement of the figures that approach each other, merging and breaking apart, the ambivalence is artfully captured by closeness and distance.
-The sculpture visually illustrates the immense emotional forces and contradictions that are present in every deep human relationship.
+Through the movement of the figures, which approach one another, merge, and then separate again, the ambivalence of closeness and distance is artfully captured.
+The sculpture visually illustrates the immense emotional forces and contradictions present in every deep human relationship.

 The story behind the statue of Ali and Nino

 The story behind the statue of Ali and Nino is both tragic and inspiring.
-It is based on the historical and cultural background of the Caucasus and tells the love story of two young people who are separated by cultural, religious and social borders.
+It is based on the historical and cultural background of the Caucasus and tells the love story of two young people separated by cultural, religious, and social boundaries.

-mirrors limited to the movement of the sculptures that approach and separate every day.
-The visual implementation of this story in the form of a kinetic sculpture awakens the timeless story of love and separation to life and allows the viewer to empathize the deep human feelings that make this story so important.
+These boundaries are reflected in the movement of the sculptures, which approach and separate day after day.
+The visual realization of this story in the form of a kinetic sculpture brings the timeless narrative of love and separation to life and allows the viewer to empathize with the profound human emotions that make this story so significant.

-"Ali and Nino" Tamara Kvesitadze succeeds not only transforming a literary history into an impressive work of art, but also exploring the deeper psychological and emotional aspects of relationships.
-This sculpture is a testimony of its ability to present complex human emotions and philosophies in a way that is both intellectually demanding and deeply emotionally touching.
+"Ali and Nino," Tamara Kvesitadze not only transforms a literary story into a striking work of art, but also explores the deeper psychological and emotional aspects of relationships.
+This sculpture stands as a testament to her ability to depict complex human emotions and philosophies in a way that is both intellectually stimulating and deeply moving.

-The depth of philosophical topics in Kvesitadzes works
+The depth of philosophical themes in Kvesitadze's works

-Tamara Kvesitadze's works of art are not only aesthetic masterpieces of kinetic art, but also deep philosophical studies of human nature.
-Through the movement and interaction of her sculptures, she takes the viewer on a journey into the deep, often contradictory areas of human existence.
+Tamara Kvesitadze's artworks are not only aesthetic masterpieces of kinetic art, but also profound philosophical explorations of human nature.
+Through the movement and interaction of her sculptures, she takes the viewer on a journey into the deep, often contradictory realms of human existence.

-Her work raises questions and rain to think without delivers definitely - an art that finds its charm in the vague, unstable and variable.
+Her works raise questions and encourage reflection without providing definitive answers – an art that finds its appeal in the vague, the unstable and the changeable.

-A central topic in Kvesitadze's work is the question of identity and self -discovery.
-The movement of your sculptures symbolizes the constant change and evolution of the self.
-In their eyes, identity is not static, but a dynamic process that is constantly redefined by external influences and internal reflections.
+A central theme in Kvesitadze's work is the question of identity and self-discovery.
+The movement of her sculptures symbolizes the constant change and evolution of the self.
+In her view, identity is not static, but a dynamic process that is constantly redefined by external influences and internal reflections.

-The figures in their works that transform and move illustrate that identity is a flexible construct that is never really complete.
+The characters in her works, which transform and move, illustrate that identity is a flexible construct that is never truly complete.

 Duality and ambivalence

-Kvesitadze's works of art emit a constant duality and ambivalence - a simultaneous attraction of opposites that exist in harmony and in conflict.
-The sculptures "Ali and Nino" are a striking example of this: they not only represent two different individuals, but also two cultures, two religions and two states of being that are gone in a constant movement.
+Kvesitadze's artworks radiate a constant duality and ambivalence – a simultaneous attraction of opposites that exist in harmony and in conflict.
+The sculptures "Ali and Nino" are a striking example of this: they represent not only two different individuals, but also two cultures, two religions, and two states of being, in a ceaseless movement towards and away from each other.

-This duality mirrors 's human experience in which opposites such as love and hatred, closeness and distance, unity and separation are constantly struggling with each other.
+This duality reflects the human experience, in which opposites such as love and hate, closeness and distance, unity and separation are constantly in conflict.

-Another recurring topic in Kvesitadzes is the transience and constant change in life.
-The flowing movements of their sculptures make it clear that nothing is permanent in life - everything is in the flow.
+Another recurring theme in Kvesitadze's work is the transience and constant change of life.
+The flowing movements of her sculptures illustrate that nothing in life is permanent – everything is in flux.

-This philosophy of transience invites the viewer to consciously experience the precious moments of life and at the same time accept the inevitability of change and loss.
+This philosophy of transience invites the viewer to consciously experience life's precious moments while simultaneously accepting the inevitability of change and loss.

 Interpersonal relationships

-Tamara Kvesitadze also examines the complexity of interpersonal relationships.
-Their sculptures that approach each other and remove them are metaphors for the dynamic tensions that exist in every respect.
+Tamara Kvesitadze also explores the complexity of interpersonal relationships.
+Her sculptures, which approach and then move away from one another, are metaphors for the dynamic tensions that exist in every relationship.

-It asks the question of how closeness and distance, connection and individuality can be kept in balance.
-Through the kinetic movement, it shows that relationships are not static, but rather a constant negotiation of space and closeness.
+She poses the question of how closeness and distance, connection and individuality can be kept in balance.
+Through kinetic movement, she shows that relationships are not static, but rather a constant negotiation of space and intimacy.

 Existential questions

-Ultimately, Kvesitadze's works of art are about existential questions: Who are we?
+Ultimately, Kvesitadze's artworks deal with existential questions: Who are we?
 What does it mean to be human?
 How do we navigate existence in a world full of contradictions and uncertainties?

-Your art is an invitation to find these questions and critically question our own existence.
-Without offering simple answers, it opens up a room for reflection and self -discovery.
+Her art is an invitation to explore these questions and critically examine our own existence.
+Without offering easy answers, it opens up a space for reflection and self-discovery.

-Installation "The Passage" in the Kornfeld gallery September 2020
+Installation “The Passage” at Galerie Kornfeld, September 2020

-The installation "The Passage" impressively shows some of the topics of the Georgian artist.
-It emerged from the isolation and darkness of the quarantine as a result of Corona pandemic and took the viewer on a fascinating journey through a world full of changes, which is both overwhelming and hopeful.
+The installation “The Passage” impressively showcases some of the themes of the Georgian artist.
+It emerged from the isolation and darkness of quarantine resulting from the Corona pandemic and takes the viewer on a fascinating journey through a world of change, a world that is both oppressive and hopeful.

-A group of mysterious black birds flies through the apparent chaos, directed by an invisible force.
-They are pulled into the catch of the human mind like prey - nightmares, soul -decreasing doubts, unpredictable thoughts, lovesickness, bitter loss or hallucinations?
+A group of mysterious black birds flies through the apparent chaos, guided by an unseen force.
+They are drawn like prey into the clutches of the human mind – nightmares, soul-crushing doubts, unpredictable thoughts, heartbreak, bitter loss, or hallucinations?

-Who is the person who accompanies these birds - an artist, a dreamer, a poet, a politician or just a person on this earth?
+Who is the person accompanying these birds – an artist, a dreamer, a poet, a politician, or simply a human being on this earth?

-This is "The Passage" - a moving work by Tamara Kvesitadze, was created during the Lockdown.
-In contrast to their kinetic sculptures, the installation remains static this time, while their history unfolds and takes the viewer on a very special trip.
+This is “The Passage” – a poignant work by Tamara Kvesitadze, created during lockdown.
+Unlike her kinetic sculptures, this installation remains static as its story unfolds, taking the viewer on a very special journey.

-The sculpture "Ali and Nino" is an extraordinary example of the depth of Kvesitadze's philosophical discussion.
-It not only poses the question of cultural and religious identity, but also the basic nature of love and loss.
+The sculpture “Ali and Nino” is an extraordinary example of the depth of Kvesitadze’s philosophical exploration.
+It poses not only the question of cultural and religious identity, but also the fundamental nature of love and loss.

-The story behind this sculpture mirrors T The tragedy and the potential of relationships that are influenced by external forces.
-Kvesitadze uses this story to show the universality of human emotions and at the same time honor the specific cultural contexts from which this story comes.
+The story behind this sculpture reflects the tragedy and potential of relationships influenced by external forces.
+Kvesitadze uses this story to demonstrate the universality of human emotions while honoring the specific cultural contexts from which it originates.

-Kvesitadze's works are more than just works of art - they are visual essays that research the deep philosophical questions of life through their movement and shape.
-Through her kinetic sculptures, she manages to ask these questions in a way that is as accessible as it is profound, making you appeal to a wide range of emotions and intelligence.
+Kvesitadze's works are therefore more than just artworks – they are visual essays that, through their movement and form, explore the profound philosophical questions of life.
+Through her kinetic sculptures, she succeeds in posing these questions in a way that is both accessible and profound, thereby appealing to a wide range of emotions and intellect.

-Her work invites the viewer to go to a deeper level of understanding and to appreciate the complexity and beauty of human existence.
+Her works invite the viewer to delve into a deeper level of understanding and to appreciate the complexity and beauty of human existence.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.